ezebunandu/aws-security-group-audit/README.md

-# AWS Security Group Audit
+# AWS Network RDP/SSH Audit

-Python script to audit the security groups within all accounts in an AWS org for open ssh or rdp access (ingress) from the internet
+Python script to audit the security groups and network acls within all accounts in an AWS org for open ssh or rdp access (ingress) from the internet

 ## Assumptions